aviaryan/Clipjump/ReadMe.txt

 >Chris and Lexikos for creating Autohotkey without which this program wouldn't have been possible.

 ===============================
-CHANGES (After 5.0b1)  			|
+CHANGES             		   |
 ===============================
+•Added a GUI for editing settings.
+•Added a Clipboard history tool with search to quickly locate old clipboard habitants.
 •Fixed a bug when copying/moving inside zipped folders open in Explorer •Enhanced running web links from Clipjump
 •Better About Window now
-•Now "[more]" symbolises more text in current clipboard •Fixed a bug where "---> more" didnt appear when moving backwards (Ctrl + C) •Added a GUI for editing settings.
+•Now "[more]" symbolises more text in current clipboard •Fixed a bug where "---> more" didnt appear when moving backwards (Ctrl + C) •Now it's possible to suspend Clipjump's clipboard monitoring via [Autohotkey] script.
+(See Source)
-•Added a Clipboard history tool with search to quickly locate old clipboard habitants.
-•Now it's possible to suspend Clipjump's clipboard monitoring via Autohotkey script.
-(See ClipjumpCommunicator.ahk)

-### b2 ###

-•Single Right-Click now opens Context Menu in History tool.
-•Enter now opens keys in Ini settings editor.
-•Getting Image from History possible.
-•Delete All option in History Tool added.

 ================================================================
 See Installation and Usage for more details!